stellagra/ml-cv-conferences/README.md

 - The estimates are based on previous years.
 - Some links are agnostic to year.
 If the provided URL yields to a specific year, it is stated in the hyperlink text.
 - No claim to completeness or correctness is being made.
-- Selection is personal preferences, and might focus on mental health domain.
+- Selection is personal preferences.

 Looking for more?
 Check those collections:
 - [wikicfp](http://www.wikicfp.com)